kserve/modelmesh-serving/docs/install/install-script.md

 ## Prerequisites

 - **Kubernetes cluster** - A Kubernetes cluster is required.
 You will need `cluster-admin` authority in order to complete all of the prescribed steps.

 - **Kubectl and Kustomize** - The installation will occur via the terminal using [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [kustomize](https://kubectl.docs.kubernetes.io/installation/kustomize/).

 - **etcd** - ModelMesh Serving requires an [etcd](https://etcd.io/) server in order to coordinate internal state which can be either dedicated or shared.
 More on this later.

-- **S3-compatible object storage** - Before models can be deployed, a remote S3-compatible datastore is needed from which to pull the model data.
-This could be for example an [IBM Cloud Object Storage](https://www.ibm.com/cloud/object-storage) instance, or a locally running [MinIO](https://github.com/minio/minio) deployment.
-Note that this is not required to be in place prior to the initial installation.
-Alternatively, models can be stored on a Kubernetes Persistent Volume.
-More information on PVC storage support can be found [here](/docs/predictors/setup-storage.md).
+- **Model storage** - The model files to be served by ModelMesh have to be stored on S3-compatible object storage or on Kubernetes Persistent Volumes.
+For more information about supported storage options take a look at our [storage setup](/docs/predictors/setup-storage.md) page.

 We provide an install script to quickly run ModelMesh Serving with a provisioned etcd server.
 This may be useful for experimentation or development but should not be used in production.